Stable Khovanov homology and Volume: Background

-Let $c$ be the number of crossings in $D$, and pick an ordering of the crossings by numbering them $1, \ldots, c$.
-To a bit string $s$ in $\{0, 1\}^c$, associate a diagram $D_{s}$ consisting of a disjoint collection of circles in the plane, resulting from applying the Kauffman state that chooses the $s(i)$-resolution at the $i$th crossing.
-Multiply $D_{s}$ by $q$ raised to the appropriate power for each crossing following Figure \ref{f.skeincat}.
+The skein relation in terms of $q$ comes from the Kauffman bracket skein relation in $A$ by factoring $A$ out of \eqref{e.kbsr}.
+The variable $A^{-2}$ is then replaced by $-q$ for the new skein relation.

-For the differential, let $d_i$ be the saddle map that changes the $0$-resolution to the $1$-resolution at the $i$th crossing, and let $g_s(i)$ be the number of 1's in the string $s$ before $s(i)$.
-First define
+The variable $A$ that is factored out is combined with the writhe term multiplying the Kauffman bracket in \eqref{e.cjp} and written in terms of $q$.
+This leads to the $q$ coefficients in the categorified skein relations of Figure \ref{f.skeincat}.

-Finally, deloop each circle, see Figure \ref{f.deloop}, in every diagram $D_s$ to obtain the vector space where $|D_s|$ is the number of components in $D_s$.
+Formally, let $c$ be the number of crossings in $D$, and pick an ordering of the crossings by numbering them $1, \ldots, c$.
+First we form $\{\CKh_{i, j}(D)\}$.
+To a bit string $s$ in $\{0, 1\}^c$ with $s(k)$ the $k$th digit of the string $s$, associate a diagram $D_{s}$ consisting of a disjoint collection of circles and arcs in the plane, resulting from applying the Kauffman state $s$ that chooses the $s(k)$-resolution at the $k$th crossing for $1\leq k\leq c$.
+Multiply $D_{s}$ by $q$ raised to the appropriate power for each crossing following Figure \ref{f.skeincat} and still denote the resulted shifted complex by $D_{s}$.
+Denote the homological grading of $D_s$ by $h(D_s)$, then define $\CKh_{i, *}(D) := \oplus_{h(D_s) = i} D_s$.

-The generators of $\CKh(D)$ are elements in the vectors spaces $V_s$ of the fully delooped complex with homological grading $i$ inherited from the Kauffman states associated to $s$, and quantum grading $j$ equal to the degree of $q$.
-The differential $d$ is the composition of $\widetilde{d}$ with the delooping maps in Figure \ref{f.deloop}.
+For the differential, let $\widetilde{d}_k$ be the saddle cobordism map that maps the $0$-resolution to the $1$-resolution at the $k$th crossing, and let $g_s(k)$ be the number of 1's in the string $s$ before $s(k)$.
+Define